NomicFoundation/hardhat/docs/tutorial/8-frontend/README.md

 }
 ```

 Transactions that *write* on the blockchain (change the contract state) have an associated gas cost.
-Sending tokens to another account will change the contract state, therefore Metamask will prompt to sign it before going through.
+In the example below, sending tokens to another account will change the contract state, therefore Metamask will prompt to sign it before going through.

 ```jsx
 async function transferTokens(event) {